just4THEsmile/lbaw/er.md

 ## A2: Actors and User stories

-> The Actors and the User Stories manage the dependencies/specifications about the type of users of the Collaborative Q&A. We can use this as a feasible and simple documentation to the project requirements and necessities.
+> The Actors and the User Stories manage the dependencies/specifications about the type of users of the QthenA.
+We can use this as a feasible and simple documentation to the project requirements and necessities.

 ### 1. Actors

->For our app, Collaborative Q&A, the actors belonging to it are represented below:
+>For our app, QthenA, the actors belonging to it are represented below:

 ![actorss](uploads/7d2ce068f436e29f8f2d12c90a390778/actorss.png)

-*Image 1:  Collaborative Q&A Actors Diagram*
+*Image 1:  QthenA Actors Diagram*

 >The table below will describe succinctly each one of the actors: